lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ## How Do I Choose the Specific Device to Run a Model?

-In our application, we use command line parameters to specify which device to use for the models we load.
+In the application, we use command line parameters to specify which device to use for the models we load.
 These are "-d", “-d_ag” and “-d_hp”, and they are used for the face detection model, age and gender estimation model, and head pose estimation model, respectively.
 The available devices are “CPU”, “GPU” and “MYRIAD” that come with the UP Squared AI Vision Development Kit.

 ## Are There Models That Cannot be Loaded onto Specific Devices?

 Yes.
 The main restriction is the precision of the model must be supported by the device.
 As we discussed in the Key Concepts section, certain devices can only run models that have the matching floating point precision.
-For instance, the CPU can only run models that use FP32 precision.
+For example, the CPU can only run models that use FP32 precision.
 This is because the hardware execution units of the CPU are designed and optimized for FP32 operations.
 Similarly, the Myriad can only load models that use FP16 precision.
 While the GPU is designed to be more flexible to run both FP16 and FP32 models, though it runs FP16 models faster than FP32 models.

 ## Are Some Devices Faster Than Others?